bitovi/academy/src/react/5-styling.md

 ## Different ways of styling components

 Styling in React is one of the most diverse and opinionated aspects of working with the library.
-React does a great job of combining HTML & JavaScript together, but is ultimately agnostic when it comes to working with CSS and styling.
+React does a great job of combining HTML & JavaScript together, but it is ultimately agnostic when it comes to working with CSS and styling.

-The good news is that all of the same styling techniques you're used to using as a web developer, will still work in React.
-You can you stylesheets, inline styling, and even extension languages like SASS or LESS.
-After all, react apps are just normal websites with some complicated JavaScript running in the background.
+The good news is that all of the same styling techniques you're used to will still work in React.
+You can use stylesheets, inline styling, and even extension languages like SASS or LESS.

-Let's take a look at some of the ways we can go about styling React components and walk-through some of the pros and cons of each.
+Let's take a look at some of the ways we can go about styling React components and walk through some of the pros and cons of each.

 ## Inline styling

 The simplest way to style a component is with inline styling.
 All core JSX tags accept a `style` prop, essentially an object with css styles in it.
-As you can see below, we're able to construct style objects directly inside the JSX, and even interpolate JavaScript values inside of them.
+As you can see below, we're able to construct style objects directly inside the JSX, and even interpolate JavaScript values into them.

 ```jsx
 import { imageUrl } from './data';